JMRI/JMRI/scripts/HOWTO-distribution.md

         ant headlesstest
 ```

-connect jconsole to the test class when it appears.
+- Connect `jconsole` to the test class when it appears.

 - When that's done, put a screen-shot of the four monitor graphs into the "[Create Test Release 4.99.6](https://github.com/JMRI/JMRI/issues?q=is%3Aissue+is%3Aopen+%22Create+Test+Release+4.99.6%22)" Github issue so that historical resource usage info is available.